Amazon Prime Day is coming, but to get access to the huge deals event you will need to sign up to Amazon Prime. Here's how.

 You'll need to sign up to Amazon Prime in order to get your hands on these bargains when they arrive on the site.

-Beyond Prime Day and through the year, members can enjoy exclusive deals and benefits like free unlimited one-day delivery, Prime Video, Prime Music, Amazon Pantry, the Kindle Owner's Lending Library, Prime Reading, and many, many more.
+Beyond Prime Day and through the year, members can enjoy exclusive deals and benefits like free unlimited one-day delivery, Prime Video, Prime Music, Amazon Pantry, the Kindle Owner's Lending Library, Prime Reading, and more.

 A Prime membership costs £79/US$119 per year or £7.99/US$12.99 per month – here's how you can sign up.

-How to sign up for Amazon Prime
+How to sign up for Amazon Prime on desktop

 - To sign up to Amazon Prime, head to Amazon's dedicated Prime sign up page.
 The first month is free, as a part of the 30-day free trial.

 - On Amazon's sign up page, click on 'Start your 30-Day Free Trial', which will then ask for your Amazon login details.

 - If you don't already have an account, you can create an account by clicking on the "Create your Amazon account" option at the bottom.

 - If you have an account and log in, you should immediately see a page that asks for your credit card and address information if it's not already stored with Amazon.